dave/rebecca/README.md

 Rebecca is a readme generator.

 Managing the GitHub readme for your Go project can be a drag.
-When creating [jennifer](https://github.com/davelondon/jennifer) I found examples that I copied into the markdown would get out of date, and documentation was duplicated.
+When creating [jennifer](https://github.com/davelondon/jennifer) I found examples copied into the markdown would get out of date, and documentation was duplicated.
 I created rebecca to solve this.

 # Install